It is important to test our Idaho children for lead.

 Medicaid will reimburse providers for lead testing (CPT 83655) performed by a venous blood draw or capillary test, and the Department of Health and Welfare (DHW) will provide a LeadCare Analyzer machine to providers at no cost.
 This machine tests for lead by a simple capillary test ("finger prick").
 The results are available immediately.

-If a child is diagnosed with an elevated blood lead level, providers are required, under Idaho law, to report the case to the public health authorities at the Idaho Department of Health and Welfare, Office of Epidemiology and Food Protection, or their local health district.
+If a child has a blood lead test with a result of 5 µg/dL or greater, providers are required, under Idaho law, to report the case to the public health authorities at the Idaho Department of Health and Welfare, Office of Epidemiology and Food Protection, or their local health district.
 Epidemiologists or Environmental Health Specialists at the local health district will provide parents or guardians with important educational resources such as information on household hazards and nutritional guidelines.
 Refer to the links on the right side of this page for more information and educational materials about lead.

 To request a Lead Care Analyzer machine, simply fill out the Provider Agreement located under "Forms".
 Submit the Agreement by mail or by fax to Medical Care Unit: